 Each level appears nearly an equal number of times and appears with levels from other attributes nearly an equal number of times.
 This makes for a fair and balanced (orthogonal) experiment where the utility value (the preference) of each attribute level can be measured independently and with high precision.

-Researchers often use CBC to study the relationship between price and demand, especially when the price-demand relationship can differ from brand to brand.
-One of the strengths of CBC is its ability to deal with interactions, such as between brand and price, or when different colors work better with different styles.
+Researchers often use discrete choice modeling to study the relationship between price and demand, especially when the price-demand relationship can differ from brand to brand.
+One of the strengths of choice-based conjoint is its ability to deal with interactions, such as between brand and price, or when different colors work better with different styles.

 Choice-Based Conjoint (CBC) is used in marketing and economics applications across a variety of cases and industries, including: